Four weeks in July: Inside the Biden administration’s struggle to contain the delta surge

 “Don’t get me wrong, covid-19 is — has not been vanquished,” Biden said.
 “We all know powerful variants have emerged, like the delta variant, but the best defense against these variants is to get vaccinated.”

-Zients said that his team kept a close eye on delta in June and July, and they had recently launched an effort to make additional federal resources available to states grappling with the variant.
-Over the next few weeks, the effort would ramp up to more than 500 people deployed to 10 states.
+Zients said he and his team kept a close eye on delta in June and July, and that they had recently launched an effort to make additional federal resources available to states grappling with the variant.
+Over the next few weeks, the effort would be ramped up to more than 500 people deployed in 10 states.

 But even so, the general sense in the White House in early July was that the fight against the pandemic was receding.
-The White House was close to Biden’s goal of getting at least one shot of the vaccine to 70 percent of eligible adults.
-Officials discussed how they would talk about the planned phaseout of unemployment assistance and the pause on student loan repayments.
+The White House was close to Biden’s goal of getting at least one shot of a vaccine to 70 percent of eligible adults.
+Officials discussed how they would talk about the planned phaseout of unemployment assistance and an end to the pause on student loan repayments.

-“It was sort of this recognition that we were going to have to explain to people how we were moving to a different phase, and why that meant the wind down to the number of programs,” said one administration official, describing the discussions in early July.
+“It was sort of this recognition that we were going to have to explain to people how we were moving to a different phase, and why that meant the wind-down to the number of programs,” said one administration official, describing the discussions in early July.

 During this period, some outside advisers urged the administration to move quickly to require vaccinations for members of the military, but officials dragged their feet.

-White House officials were also reluctant to have a public conversation about the potential need for booster shots in July, according to two people familiar with the conversations.
-Although they privately acknowledged they would likely be needed — especially for the immunocompromised and the elderly — they worried how discussion of boosters might impact vaccine hesitancy at the same time they were trying to convince millions more Americans to get shots, the two people said.
+White House officials also were reluctant to have a public conversation in July about the potential need for booster shots, according to two people familiar with the conversations.
+Although they privately acknowledged that boosters were likely to be needed — especially for the immunocompromised and the elderly — they worried about how discussion of boosters might affect vaccine hesitancy at the same time they were trying to persuade millions more Americans to get shots, the two people said.

-A White House official said U.S. data did not exist supporting the need for boosters at that time, and argued it would have made little sense for them to prepare the public for a shot that might not be needed.
-Nevertheless, the White House did put in orders for boosters in June and July — in case they were needed.
+A White House official said that U.S. data supporting the need for boosters did not exist at that time and argued that it would have made little sense for authorities to prepare the public for a shot that might not be needed.
+Nevertheless, the White House did take the precaution of ordering boosters in June and July — just in case they turned out to be needed.

 July 9: The seven-day average for new cases is 17,968, up 40 percent from July Fourth